St. Anger: Recording

 Guitarist Kirk Hammett commented on the lack of guitar solos on St. Anger, a departure for Metallica: "We wanted to preserve the sound of all four of us in a room just jamming.
 We tried to put guitar solos on, but we kept on running into this problem.
 It really sounded like an afterthought."
 Hammett said that he was happy with the final product.
 Rock stated, "We made a promise to ourselves that we'd only keep stuff that had integrity.
 We didn't want to make a theatrical statement by adding overdubs."
-Lars Ulrich recorded his drums without using the snares on his snare drum, resulting in a drum tone with far more "ring" than is usual in rock.
+Lars Ulrich recorded his drums with the wires turned off on his snare drum, resulting in a drum tone with far more "ring" than is usual in rock.
 Ulrich said, "One day I forgot to turn the snare on because I wasn't thinking about this stuff.
 At the playbacks, I decided I was really liking what I was hearing—it had a different ambience.
 It sang back to me in a beautiful way."
 Rock said the group spent only "15 minutes" on the drum sound, with fewer microphones than usual.